GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 of known exploited vulnerabilities (KEV).
 CSPs must identify in their POA&M any system vulnerabilities that are in the KEV catalog.

-A FedRAMP extension property with the name flag set to \"kev-catalog\" is used to indicate that a vulnerability is in the CISA KEV catalog.
-The
-\"kev-catalog\" property's value flag may be set to \"yes\" or \"no\";
+A FedRAMP extension property with the name flag set to `kev-catalog` is used to indicate that a vulnerability is in the CISA KEV catalog.
+The `kev-catalog` property's value flag may be set to `yes` or `no`;
-however, the property need only be present when its value is \"yes\".
+however, the property need only be present when its value is `yes`.

 CSP vulnerabilities that are in the CISA KEV catalog must be remediated by the due date specified in the catalog.
-This date must be included in the CSP's POA&M via a FedRAMP extension property with the name flag set to \"kev-due-date\".
+This date must be included in the CSP's POA&M via a FedRAMP extension property with the name flag set to `kev-due-date`.
 This property's value must be set to a [valid date data type](https://pages.nist.gov/metaschema/specification/datatypes/#date).

 ##### Representation